taylorjg/TouchTracker/readme.md

 - Choosing one device as the host which then controls the order of play
 - The devices taking it in turns to play (in this case, to draw lines)

+## TODO

+- Add a timeout feature for each player turn
+- Improve the colour selector - make it a nicely formatted table